scrapinghub/frontera/docs/source/topics/frontier-api.rst

 .. class:: FrontierManager(page_model, link_model, backend, logger, event_logger, [frontier_middlewares, test_mode, max_pages, max_next_pages, auto_start, settings])

-    The :class:`FrontierManager` object encapsulates the whole frontier, providing an API to interact with the it.
+    The :class:`FrontierManager` object encapsulates the whole frontier, providing an API to interact with.
     It's also responsible of loading and communicating all different frontier components.

     :param page_model: The :class:`Page` object to be used by the frontier.
 Can be defined with :setting:`PAGE_MODEL` setting.